Irish Medical Organisation

 Politician(s) lobbied: Sean Egan (Director of Healthcare Regulation), Health Information and Quality Authority

-Methods: Submission, Virtual Meeting
+Methods: Submission, Meeting

 Details & Methods: